 - i.
-If, during the progress of the race, particularly in the latter stages, a competitor is responsible for the hindering of another competitor they may be reduced in rank according to the discretion of the Race Referee, even if the fouled skater does not cross the finish line. - ii.
-If, during the progress of the race, particularly in the latter stages, a competitor receives assistance in the form of a push or slingshot from another competitor, the competitor receiving the assistance may be reduced in rank.
+If, during the progress of a race, particularly in the latter stages, a skater is responsible for the hindering of another skater, the skater responsible for hindering may be reduced in rank according to the discretion of the Race Referee, even if the fouled skater does not cross the finish line (see Rule 102n). - ii.
+If, during the progress of the race, particularly in the latter stages, a skater receives assistance in the form of a push or slingshot from another skater, the skater receiving the assistance may be reduced in rank. - iii.
+Behaviour Faults (as set out in Rule 310). - iv.
+Pylon Faults (as set out in Rule 311). - c) DISQUALIFICATION: A skater may be disqualified from one or more races for the following: - i.

-c) DISQUALIFICATION

-- i.
 Accumulation of warnings. - ii.
 Serious infringements. - iii.
-Dislodging a pylon in a Time Trial, or Medal Test. - iv.
-Any skater who assists a fellow skater by pushing or slinging, and by this action attempts to alter the race result. - v.
-Skating outside the line delineating the course - d) If infringements are of such a nature, the Race Referee may: - i.
-Stop the race and restart without the offending skater. - ii.
-Remove the offending skater while the race is still in progress.
+Dislodging a pylon in a Time Trial, or Medal Test (see Rule 312). - iv.
+Any skater who assists a fellow skater by pushing or slinging, and by this action attempts to alter the race result(see Rule 102o). - v.
+Skating outside the line delineating the lane or course (see Rule 314 or 314b). - vi.
+False Starts (see Rules 303 - vii.
+Receiving unauthorsed help or assistance from a third party during a race (see Rules 102b or 102i)